mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/payment-submission-wallet-credits.en.md

 >
 > h1
 >
-> Mercado Pago Wallet and Installments without card
+> Mercado Pago Wallet and Installments without Card

 Payments with **Mercado Pago Wallet and Installments without card**, the option to pay in installments without a credit card, do not need to be sent via the backend.